 The study presented in this article utilised data from the early 1990s.
-It could be argued that this data had limited applicability to how microaggressions operate in today's society.
-However, as discussed, analyses related to the situated action-orientation of talk.
-The aim was not to generalise the use of a particular term in one context to its use in another, but to identify some of the discursive mechanisms through which (hetero)sexism is done microaggressively.
-These mechanisms are argued to reflect the structure of conversation more broadly, rather than historically situated norms or situationally specific goals, and thus to be relatively stable across time and contexts.
+It could be argued that this data has limited applicability to how microaggressions operate in today's society.
+However, the aim is not to generalise the use of a particular term in one context to its use in another, but to identify some of the discursive mechanisms through which (hetero)sexism is done microaggressively.
+These mechanisms reflect the structure of conversation more broadly, rather than historically situated norms or situationally specific goals, and thus are relatively stable across time and contexts.

-Taken together, the excerpts presented above evidence how different turn designs affect uptake of stances, how members align with or resist possibly prejudicial stances, and to what functions.
-To return to RQ1 ('What do possible (hetero)sexist microaggressions look like in practice?'), various discursive phenomena are indicative of the presence of microaggressions, such as: inference through categorisation; mitigation against accountability through the deployment of discursive devices like pre-sequences and humour; and mitigation against conflict through indirect challenge.
-Members can orient to talk involving gendered categorisations as microaggressive in all kinds of ways and interpreting when this applies requires reference to the extant literature on sequential analysis.
-This is a key reason for including sequential analysis in the exploration of microaggressions at a micro-interactional level: looking at categorisations allows consideration of the devices used to position people in various ways - looking at sequencing anchors such analyses in members' own orientations, rather than in analysts' presuppositions, and enables one to trace the relevance of various types of responses to prejudice or accusations of it.
+Taken together, the excerpts presented evidence how different turn designs affect uptake of stances, how members align with or resist possibly prejudicial stances and to what functions.
+To return to RQ1: 'What do possible (hetero)sexist microaggressions look like in practice?', various discursive phenomena are indicative of the presence of microaggressions, such as: inference through categorisation; mitigation against accountability through the deployment of discursive devices like pre-sequences and humour; and mitigation against conflict through indirect challenge.
+Members can orient to talk involving gendered categorisations as microaggressive in all kinds of ways, and interpreting when this applies requires reference to the extant literature on sequential analysis.
+This is a key reason for including sequential analysis in the exploration of microaggressions at a micro-interactional level: looking at categorisations allows consideration of the devices used to position people in various ways, and looking at sequencing anchors such analyses in members' own orientations, rather than in analysts' presuppositions, enabling one to trace the relevance of various types of responses to prejudice or accusations of it.

-Regarding RQ2 ('How do possible (hetero)sexist microaggressions affect the courses and outcomes of conversations?'), difficult dialogues might be best understood as conversations where talk is oriented to as prejudicial by recipients.
-So, Excerpts 1 ('Long Hair') and 2 ('Rugby') would not be considered an example of a difficult dialogue, but Excerpts 5 and 6 ('Blind Date' and 'The Army') would.
+Regarding RQ2: 'How do possible (hetero)sexist microaggressions affect the courses and outcomes of conversations?, difficult dialogues might be best understood as conversations where talk is oriented to as prejudicial by recipients.
+So, Excerpts 1 ('Long hair') and 2 ('Rugby') would not be considered an example of a difficult dialogue, but Excerpts 3 and 4 ('Blind date' and 'The army') would.
 Challenges to possibly microaggressive talk are often done with care, for example using discursive devices such as next turn repair initiators.
 This is something which can be partly accounted for by the design of microaggressive turns; drawing upon social categories to make inferences provides opportunities for plausible deniability.
 Further, comments featuring possible microaggressions often involve pre-sequences.
 This finding is consistent with established CA findings concerning the introduction of delicate topics (see Stivers 2013).
-Particularly interesting is the fact when people utter hearably (hetero)sexist talk they utilise devices such as pre-sequences, as well as design features such as deniability or framing the stance as the view of others rather than oneself (as in Excerpt 2).
+Particularly interesting is the fact that when people utter hearably (hetero)sexist talk, they utilise devices such as pre-sequences, as well as design features such as deniability or framing the stance as the view of others rather than oneself (as in Excerpt 2).
 They do so to create opportunities not only to retreat from their position, but for respondents to disagree with them without causing conflict and thus avoid difficult dialogues.

-In terms of RQ3 ('How do possible [hetero]sexist microaggressions map onto well-documented CA/MCA phenomena?'), a relevant theoretical aspect of CA work is that in conversations where there is a risk of being considered prejudicial, the speaker has to manage the risk of appearing biased (van Dijk 1987).
-These risks have been shown to be mitigated by stance-taking in pre-announcements, and the generation of laughter, as in the examples presented here, which mitigate the subjectivity of the account being given (Edwards 2005).
-Idiomatic formulations (Drew & Holt 1988) can be used to put the description 'out there', at a distance from the speaker, and so mitigate against risk of accusations of prejudice.
+In terms of RQ3: 'How do possible (hetero)sexist microaggressions map onto well-documented CA/MCA phenomena?, a relevant theoretical aspect of CA work is that in conversations where there is a risk of being considered prejudicial, the speaker has to manage this risk (van Dijk 1987).
+These risks have been shown to be mitigated by stance-taking in pre-announcements and the generation of laughter, as in the examples presented here, which mitigate the subjectivity of the account being given (Edwards 2005).
+Idiomatic formulations (Drew and Holt 1988) can be used to put the description 'out there', at a distance from the speaker, and so mitigate against risk of accusations of prejudice.